cherali/headless-custom-datepicker/README.md

 # headless-custom-datepicker

-An Headless picker for any js base library/framework that supportig import. you can create your own UI. provide core picker functionality and customizable.
+An Headless picker for any js base library/framework that supporting import. you can create your own UI. provide core picker functionality and customizable.

 ### Table of Contents
 - [Futures](#futures)